 After getting back to the ranch, it was time to start driving again.
 And truthfully the next 24 hours were a bit of a blur.
 I know we made it through Yellowstone that night because even in the darkness, I was completely in awe of the place.
 The only two things I remember thinking were:

 1.)
 That it felt like we driving on an eggshell, in which the insides of the egg were boiling.

 2.)
-That if this place goes up, we're going to die.
+That if this place goes up, we (and probably everyone we know) are going to die.